minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant.rst

    * - Field
      - Description

-   * - :guilabel:`MinIO's Image`
+   * - :guilabel:`MinIO`
      - The container image to use for the MinIO Server.
        See the `MinIO Quay <https://quay.io/repository/minio/minio>`__ or the `MinIO DockerHub <https://hub.docker.com/r/minio/minio/tags>`__ repositories for a list of valid tags.

-   * - :guilabel:`Log Search API's Image`
-     - The container image to use for MinIO Log Search API.

    * - :guilabel:`KES Image`
      - The container image to use for MinIO :minio-git:`KES <kes>`.

-   * - | :guilabel:`Log Search Postgres Image`
-       | :guilabel:`Log Search Postgres Init Image`
-     - The container images to use for starting the PostgreSQL service supporting the Log Search API

-   * - | :guilabel:`Prometheus Image`
+   * - :guilabel:`Use a private container registry`
-       | :guilabel:`Prometheus Sidecar Image`
-       | :guilabel:`Prometheus Init Image`

-     - The container images to use for starting the Prometheus service supporting the Log Search API.
+     - If the tenant requires a private container registry, toggle to :guilabel:`ON` and specify the location and credentials for the registry.

 .. _create-tenant-pod-placement-section: